Apollo-Level2-Web-Dev/l2-b1-assignment-8/README.md

 - author: A string representing the book's author.
 - price: A floating-point number representing the book's price.
 - genre: A string representing the book's genre.
-- publicationDate: A DateTime field representing the book's publication date.
+- publicationDate: A string field representing the book's publication date.
 - categoryId: A UUID representing the category to which the book belongs.

 ### Review And Rating: